 Exhibitors must be a member, in good standing, of a Howard County 4-H or FFA club in order to participate in the Howard County Fair Show and Sale.
 The show is limited to animals covered in the project record.
 4-H members must attend a minimum of 6 club meetings.
 FFA members must be in good standing according to their chapter’s rules.

 All market animals and breeding cattle must weigh-in in the Spring to be eligible to sell.
 Exhibitors must be present when their animal is weighed-in.
 If you are unable to make a specific species set date, then you must make arrangements to have the animal weighed the week prior to set date or week after set date.
 Exhibitor will be responsible for facility fees and making the arrangements with Howard County Vet.

 No Straw used for bedding; Chips are recommended.
 Stalls and pens must be kept clean at all times and cleaned before leaving after the sale.

-Exhibitor must accompany their animals to the show, care for, and exhibit them before the judge unassisted.
+Exhibitor must accompany their animals to the show and care for them.
+Immediate family members, another 4-H/FFA member, or club leader may assist.
 In case of illness of the exhibitor, or when more than one animal is exhibited in a class, he/she may have the assistance of other 4-H or FFA members.
 All animals should be well-groomed and show evidence of being groomed well ahead of the show date.
 No one will be allowed in the show ring except exhibitors and ring officials.

 Any exhibit going through the sale must be shown by the exhibitor.
 In case of a family emergency (i.e.- death in the family), the livestock committee chairman must be notified immediately so approval on absence may be voted on.
 An emergency is defined as something unexpected 2 or 3 days prior to exhibiting.
 The exhibit can be deferred to the open show.